kbase/cdm-spark-standalone/README.md

 ### Verifying Cache in Redis

-1. Connect to the Redis container:
+1. Start a shell in the Redis container:
    ```bash
    docker compose exec -it redis bash
    ```